microsoft/bond/doc/src/bond_java.md

 The default value for a field of a nullable type is always implicitly set to `null`.
 Explicit default values for nullable fields are not supported.

-In Java, reference types already have a way to represent `null`: `null`.
-For these types `nullable<T>` and `T` will have the same type in the generated code.
-For Java value types such as `int`, the generated code will use the appropriate boxed reference type (in this case, Integer).
+Java reference types are always nullable, so a `nullable<T>` where `T` maps to a Java reference type will not change the output of code generation.
+Attemping to serialize a field whose Bond type is not nullable that has a null value will result in a runtime exception.
+Where `T` maps to a Java value type, such as Bond's `int32` and Java's `int`, code generation will produce a field of the appropriate boxed reference type (in this case, `Integer`).

 Since a nullable type must represent the additional value of `null`, its serialized representation necessarily incurs some overhead compared to the